Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 - See [here](https://wiki.odroid.com/odroid_go_advance/application_note/bootlogo) for more info and examples.

 If you don't want the logo to change on every boot, just deleted or rename the BMPs folder located in the fat32 boot partition.

+## Q. How does the low battery indicator work?
+### A. The following will occur:
+- The power led will turn red when battery life is less than 20 percent.
+- The power led will blink red every 1 second when battery life is less than 10 percent.